gauravyadav-git/Sales-Data-Pipeline-and-Dashboard/README.md

 ## 📌 Overview
 This project demonstrates the end-to-end development of a sales analytics pipeline and dashboard for a computer hardware business.
 The goal was to streamline reporting, track key sales KPIs, and generate actionable insights for decision-makers.

-The pipeline begins with raw sales transactions stored in a **MySQL database**, followed by **SQL-based ETL processing** for cleaning and transformation.
-The cleaned data is then connected to **Power BI**, where advanced **DAX calculations** and visualizations are used to build an interactive dashboard.
+- **Engineered** a robust SQL pipeline in MySQL to process and analyze **1M+ sales records**
+- **Designed and automated** Power BI dashboards to track critical sales KPIs in real time
+- **Transformed** raw transactional data into meaningful insights through ETL processes and advanced DAX calculations

-By leveraging this pipeline, business leaders can monitor revenue, sales quantities, customer contributions, and market performance in real time, leading to improved decision-making and timely interventions.
+- **Enabled** business leaders to monitor revenue, top customers, and market performance dynamically
+- **Improved** reporting timeliness and accuracy, accelerating decision-making across the organization

 ---